SegNova/Fotomatic_Codecademy_Project/README.md

 # Fotomatic_Codecademy_Project

  Debug a wesite uing the knowledge about CSS

+## Changes that are made

+### 10-30-20

+- Began working on fixing the footer
+  - fixed font-size, margin and height.
+  - updated the font-family.
+  - added a z-index to the header and set the top to 0.
+  - fixe the padding,fonts,and size for Main-Content.